August 23, 2019

 Redefining Fitness: How WELL v2 Is Driving More Inclusive Interiors

-Rachel Gutter, CEO of the International WELL Building Institute, talks to Metropolis about WELL v2 and making the standard's Movement category more universal.
+Rachel Gutter, CEO of the International WELL Building Institute, discusses WELL v2 and making the standard’s Movement category more universal.

 Avinash Rajagopal: Can you talk about what’s new with WELL v2 [the 2018 update to the human health and well-being certification system], especially with regard to fitness and movement?

 Rachel Gutter: Increasingly, we understand that our buildings can be vessels for public health outcomes.
 We wanted to make a number of fundamental changes from the first version of WELL that would make the system more equitable and more accessible as well as affordable, and that would address the fact that [best practices for] health are not one-size-fits-all.

 Physical activity was a place where that came up a lot.
 In the lead-up to launching WELL v2, we held nine roundtables across the globe and what we heard were really different attitudes and approaches to physical activity.
 For example, the folks in Australia said, “We don’t need gyms.
 The weather here is always perfect.
 You guys use gyms; we go outside.
 Talking about subsidies for gym memberships doesn’t seem as relevant to us as sponsoring our intramural football team.”
 We tried to revisit the movement category within WELL [one of ten such concepts in the certification system] to address not just a diverse set of needs but also a different set of traditions and desires about how you get your physical activity.

 AR: Sometimes people talk about fitness from an abled perspective, but as we know, workplaces have to be not only accommodating but nurturing and supportive of people of all abilities.